 - Build a system of equity

 - Seek common ground for dialogue and understanding

 - Recognize your privilege and how you are accountable to others

 - Encourage multiple strategies in alignment with one another

 - Promote truth & reconciliation with empathy for yourself and others

 - Act locally too!

 Our office is located at 1414 Hill Street, behind the Ann Arbor Friends Meeting.
 Parking is available off the alley in back, which can be accessed from Lincoln of Olivia.
-To learn more, just call 734-663-1870, email [email protected], or stop by our office at 1414 Hill St, Ann Arbor, MI 48104.
+To learn more, just call 734.663.1870, email [email protected] Please make an appointment to visit the office.